Naveen-HN/FlagFlash/flagflash/README.md

 # Getting Started with FlagFlash

-This is deployed on Netlify: https://blissful-pasteur-73f506.netlify.app/
+FlagFlash is deployed on: https://blissful-pasteur-73f506.netlify.app/

+Built using Countries V2 api from https://github.com/APIs-guru/graphql-apis

 ## To run the app on development mode on your local system